Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\zeta}{\partial t} = -\mathbf{v}\cdot\nabla\eta - \eta\nabla\cdot\mathbf{v} + \etabi\cdot\nabla w + \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right). \end{align} \]

-If one assumes a flat geofluid and introduces a horizontal wind vector $\mathbf{v}_h$, it follows
+If one assumes a shallow geofluid and introduces a horizontal wind vector $\mathbf{v}_h$, it follows

 The so-called solenoid term arises from the rotation of the pressure gradient acceleration.
 The rotation of $\nabla p$ is zero.
 A closed line integral over $-\nabla p\cdot d\mathbf{n}$ therefore disappears.
 However, due to the location dependence of the density, $\int_{\partial\Omega\subseteq\mathbb{R}^2}-\frac{1}{\rho}\nabla p\cdot d\mathbf{n} \not= 0$ can apply.
 A particle that moves on a closed path, for example a circular path, can be accelerated or decelerated by the pressure gradient, which changes the vorticity.